 Borman Elementary School

-- Borman Elementary School's student population of 466 students has stayed relatively flat over five school years.
+- Borman Elementary School's student population of 495 students has grown by 10% over five school years.

 |Grades Offered||Grades Prekindergarten-8|